Ground Beef Snack Quiches

 - 1/8 to 1/4 teaspoon garlic powder

 - 1/8 teaspoon pepper

 - 1/4 cup cold butter, cubed

 - 1 tablespoon chopped green onion

 - In a large saucepan over medium heat, cook the beef, garlic powder and pepper until meat is no longer pink; drain and set aside.

 - Meanwhile, in a small bowl, combine biscuit mix and cornmeal; cut in butter.
 Add enough water to form a soft dough.

 - Press onto the bottom and up the sides of greased miniature muffin cups.
-Place teaspoonfuls of beef mixture into each shell.
+Place a teaspoonful of the beef mixture into each shell.

 - In a small bowl, combine the egg, cream, onion, red pepper, salt and cayenne; pour over beef mixture.
 Sprinkle with cheese.

-- Bake at 375° for 20 minutes or until a knife inserted near the center comes out clean.
-Yield: 1-1/2 dozen.
+- Bake at 375° for 20 minutes or until a knife inserted in the center comes out clean.

 P.S.
 I sometimes use ham or pork sausage instead of hamburger.
 All are tasty.

 I've made these mini quiche for many years; getting the recipe from a TOH magazine years ago.
 My family really likes them.
 I make them in advance and then freeze them.
 It takes just a few minutes to reheat them.
 I also made them as one of my New Year Eve's snacks.
 I especially like the cornmeal crust.
 It give a crunchy nutty texture.
 I misplaced the TOH magazine, so I'm thrilled to find the recipe online.